 Royal Mencap Society v Tomlinson-Blake

-In April 2017, the EAT decided that Mrs Tomlinson-Blake should have been paid at least the National Minimum Wage for each hour she was required to be at work, whether awake or asleep.
+In April 2017, the Employment Appeal Tribunal (EAT) decided that Mrs Tomlinson-Blake should have been paid at least the NMW for each hour she was required to be ‘at work’, whether she was awake or asleep.

-Mencap appealed the EAT’s decision but had to wait until July last year for the outcome.
+Mencap appealed the EAT’s decision but had to wait until July 2019 for the outcome.

 Sleeping on-call workers and the minimum wage – comment